pooja-bhavani/github-actions/README.md

 ## Core Concepts of GitHub Actions

 *   **Workflows**
 It is an automated process capable of executing one or more jobs.
-Workflow is defined using YAML files located in the `.github/workflows` directory of your repository
+Workflow is defined using YAML files located in the `.github/workflows` directory of your repository.

+*   **Jobs:**
+Jobs are defined within a workflow, a job consists of a series of individual steps executed on a specific environment.
+Jobs run in parallel by default.